 Below is a list of all working papers and selected ongoing projects

 (2022).
 Illicit financial flows and country-by-country reporting in extractive industries.
-WIDER Working Paper, No. 2022/76, R&R in Review of International Political Economy.
+WIDER Working Paper, No. 2022/76, R&R in Critical Perspectives on Accounting.

 Published and Forthcoming Articles